-- A minimum overall GPA of 3.0 on the last 60 hours in the Baccalaureate degree and maintained throughout certification program coursework. - Met all university enrollment qualifications to begin the appropriate post-baccalaureate or master's program. - Post-Baccalaureate applicants must successfully complete the Pre-Admission Certification Test (PACT) in the appropriate content field prior to the end of the first term of enrollment. - No previous felony or misdemeanor convictions.
+- A minimum overall GPA of 3.0 on the last 60 hours in the Baccalaureate degree and maintained throughout certification program coursework. - Met all university enrollment qualifications to begin the appropriate post-baccalaureate or master's program. - Post-Baccalaureate applicants must successfully complete the Pre-Admission Certification Test (PACT) in the appropriate content field prior admission to the Education Certification Program. - No previous felony or misdemeanor convictions.
 In compliance with 19 TAC 141.5, a computer background check will be made by the State Board for Educator Certification with the Texas Department of Public Safety.
 Applicants may contact the Director of Certification for additional information. - Submit the completed application for candidacy to the Director of Certification. - Successful completion of 12 hours in academic specialization (15 hours for Mathematics or Science) with minimum GPA of 2.75. - Students who earned degrees from outside the United States must also score 26 or higher in each section of the TOEFL IBT.